Treating Loose Skin Following Bariatric Surgery on the Abdomen and Back

 Disclaimer: Operation performed by Dr Bernard Beldholm.
 Adult content, surgery has risks; individual results vary, seek 2nd opinion.
 Please see the full disclaimer.

-Extended abdominoplasty addresses sagging skin in the abdomen, hips, and back.
-It also corrects diastasis recti and repositions the belly button.
-Suitable for post-bariatric patients with sagging abdomen and back skin, extended abdominoplasty addresses patients who require an intermediate procedure between a full abdominoplasty and belt lipectomy (circumferential abdominoplasty).
+Extended abdominoplasty also corrects diastasis recti and repositions the belly button.
+Suitable for post-bariatric patients with ** abdomen and back skin, extended abdominoplasty patients may require an intermediate procedure between a full abdominoplasty and belt lipectomy (circumferential abdominoplasty).

 An extended abdominoplasty surgery has a longer surgery and recovery period than a full abdominoplasty.
 The surgery takes 4-5 hours, and patients can resume their daily chores within 3-6 weeks.